 3.2 In Vitro Morphogenesis

-In present investigation, inoculated nodal segments followed mostly direct pathway of plantlet regeneration where they were regenerated directly on explant surface via auxiliary bud proliferation without intervening callus phase.
+In the present investigation, inoculated nodal segments followed mostly the direct path of plantlet regeneration, where they were regenerated directly on the explant surface via auxiliary bud proliferation without an intervening callus phase.
 In Fig.1: A mother plant has been demonstrated from which nodal segments were excised and depicted in Fig. 1: B. Shootlets were developed directly from the meristematic zones of inoculated nodal segments (Fig.1: C).
-Shoot formation were started around 7 days after initial culturing (Fig. 1: C) and elongated gradually after increased time intervals (Fig. 1: D-F).
-Thes elongated and well developed shootlets has been used for massive in vitro propagation (Fig.1: G).
-Root initiation started after 20-25 days of transferring shootlets to the rooting medium (Fig.1: H) and elongated subsequently (Fig.1: I).
+Shoot formation was started around 7 days after initial culturing (Fig. 1: C) and elongated gradually after increased time intervals (Fig. 1: D-F).
+These elongated and well-developed shootlets have been used for massive in vitro propagation (Fig.1: G).
+Root initiation began after 20-25 days of transferring shootlets to the rooting medium (Fig. 1: H) and subsequently elongated (Fig. 1: I).
 Regenerated plantlets were subsequently transferred to green/polyhouse house (Fig. 1: J-M) conditions for hardening before being shifted to the field (Fig. 1: J-N).

 3.3 In Vitro Shooting Response

-The MS (Wei et al., 2015) medium has been widely used for more superior responsive bud proliferation and further multiplication of bamboo in comparison to other media.
-Furthermore, in regard to plant growth regulators, the function of cytokinin in tissue culture is well recognized, and the synergistic action of appropriate cytokinin and their combination may upshot in the utmost morphogenetic response (Sharma et al., 2025; Verma et al., 2025).
-Cytokinins are usually supplemented to culture media to encourage the initiation of axillary bud proliferation.
-Effects of cytokinins viz., BAP, TDZ and Kn solitary or in combination in shooting and their proliferation were investigated in present research.
-Enrichment of MS medium with different levels of BAP, TDZ and Kn pointedly enhanced the shoot proliferation competence, average number of shoots and shoot length over control.
+The MS (Wei et al., 2015) medium has been widely used for superior responsive bud proliferation and further multiplication of bamboo in comparison to other media.
+Furthermore, regarding plant growth regulators, the function of cytokinin in tissue culture is well recognized, and the synergistic action of appropriate cytokinins and their combinations may result in the most morphogenetic response (Sharma et al., 2025; Verma et al., 2025).
+Cytokinins are typically added to culture media to stimulate the initiation of axillary bud proliferation.
+Effects of cytokinins viz., BAP, TDZ, and Kn, solitary or in combination, on shooting and their proliferation were investigated in the present research.
+Enrichment of MS medium with different levels of BAP, TDZ, and Kn pointedly enhanced the shoot proliferation competence, average number of shoots, and shoot length over the control.